LashcaPieterse/Simplify/docs/operations/dpo-payments.md

 ### Incident: IPN signature mismatch

 1. Confirm `DPO_IPN_SECRET` matches the value configured in the DPO dashboard.
-2. Inspect the latest `PaymentTransactionEvent` entries for `eventType=ipn` to review the raw payload.
+2. Inspect platform logs for `invalid_signature`.
+Accepted IPNs are stored in `PaymentTransactionEvent` with `eventType=ipn`; rejected IPNs are not persisted.
 3. Do not unset `DPO_IPN_SECRET` in production.
 Production fails closed when the secret is missing.
 4. Rotate the secret in both DPO and the platform, redeploy, and replay the affected IPNs if needed.